Hello! This is your tech guide, always ready to sharply dissect the latest trends in the IT industry. π

-1. The Ideal and Reality of DevOps: “You build it, you run it” π€β‘οΈπ€―
+1. DevOps: Ideal vs. Reality: “You build it, you run it” π€β‘οΈπ€―

 > “You build it, you run it.”

 This was the beginning of DevOps.
-It was an excellent philosophy to break down the barriers between development (Dev) and operations (Ops), and to increase agility by having developers directly participate in operations.
+It was an excellent philosophy to break down the barriers between Development (Dev) and Operations (Ops), and to increase agility by having developers directly participate in operations.

 But what was the reality?